pigmonkey/backcountrynavigation/chapters/01-maps_and_coordinate_systems.md

 In yet another plus, using the 48% printout setting on the 1:24,000 scale topo on Terrain Navigator produces a map gridded at exactly the standard military scale of 1:50,000, enabling the optional use of a 1:50,000 UTM corner scale for even greater precision.
 (For the Alaskan 1:63,360 topos, just select your area, select the UTM-grid option, then print at the rate of 126.72%, which will result in a UTM-gridded 1:50,000-scale mape, enableing the use of a 1:50,000 corner scale, if so desired.)

-(The optional use of the UTM corner scale - especially the one built into the Brunton Combi compass - will be covered in the compass section of the essay. )
+(The optional use of the UTM corner scale -- especially the one built into the Brunton Combi compass -- will be covered in the compass section of the essay.)

 ### Map Problem: Due, once again, to its size, it is difficult to spread out a standard 7" topo and plot a position as provided by a GPS.